 11. Flat Top Straight

 Definitely not the hairstyle you’re used to.
 The flat top straight mane was also one of the most popular 90’s hairstyles for men.
-2019 marks the return year for a straight hair with a flat top.
+2020 marks the return year for straight hair with a flat top.
 Most gentleman will find this do too hard to style.

 It is a demanding one, so get ready to spare some extra time before going out.
 Just like with the afro version, the back and sides are short, while the top should be long.
 Find a strong hair pomade that will help your hair stay up in a perfect position.